YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Real sun exposure needs a separate decision.
+If the scalp is already burned before surgery, read about a sunburned scalp before a hair transplant before trying to solve the problem with sunscreen.
 Avoid strong direct sun after a hair transplant for at least 1 month, and treat prolonged or intense sun carefully for about 2 to 3 months.
-When sunscreen becomes reasonable, use a broad-spectrum, water-resistant SPF 30 or higher and reapply it every 2 hours outdoors, sooner after sweating or water exposure.
-That reapplication rule matters when you are actually outside; it is not permission to keep a healing scalp in strong sun for hours.
+When the scalp is ready for product contact, use a broad-spectrum, water-resistant SPF 30 or higher.
+Reapply every 2 hours while you are outdoors, sooner after sweating or water exposure.
+That rule is not a clock running all day indoors, and it is not permission to keep a healing scalp in strong sun for hours.

 Why is sunscreen different from shade or a loose hat?